Keyboard shortcuts

 Press Esc to hide this help

-Like other Linux distributions, StartOS allow you to go "under-the-hood" via Secure Shell Protocol (SSH).
+Like other Linux distributions, StartOS allows you to go "under-the-hood" via Secure Shell Protocol (SSH).

 Warning